Understanding your health

 You do not need to see a doctor before consulting a physiotherapist.
 If your condition requires further medical evaluation, your physiotherapist will guide you.

-Our physiotherapists can assess your condition and offer you a personalized treatment plan.
+Our physical therapists can assess your condition and provide you with a personalized treatment plan.

-Book an appointment
+Make an appointment

 What to do at home to relieve symptoms?